foxBMS/foxbms-2/docs/hardware/connectors.rst

 Debug adapters
 --------------

-The |master| is connected to the debugger through a debug port.
+The |foxbms-bms-master| is connected to the debugger through a debug port.
 On the standard design, a Mictor 38 pin connector is used with the pin numbering described in :ref:`CONVENTION_FOR_MICTOR_CONNECTOR_PIN_NUMBERING`.